 10. Pre-visits to the site

-Some children may be unsure of what to expect during the Wild in the wood and therefore we would invite you to the Wild in the Woods site to see the area and a chance to meet a leader to talk about the running of the session or any information you need.
+Some children may be unsure of what to expect at the Wild in the Woods Club.
+We would invite you to the Wild in the Woods site to see the area and give you a chance to meet one of our leaders to talk about the session or any information you need.

 Please refer to full version of the Equal Opportunities [Link].

-Children with special needs, like all other children, should be admitted after full consultation between parents/carers, playscheme staff, Responsible person and any other relevant agency workers involved.
-However, because of the short term duration and general nature of the Wild in the woods playscheme, the discussion with parents/carers will have to consider staffing arrangements and the physical environment of the scheme setting in meeting the needs of individual children who wish to attend and have special needs.
+Children with special needs, like all other children, should be admitted after full consultation between parents/carers, playscheme staff, responsible person/s and any other relevant agency workers involved.
+However, because of the short-term duration and general nature of the Wild in the Woods playscheme, the discussion with parents/carers will have to consider staffing arrangements and the physical environment of the scheme setting in meeting the needs of individual children with special needs who wish to attend.

 Full cooperation will be given to all agencies, i.e. therapists, social workers, health visitors, medical staff, psychologists, portage workers etc., in order to meet the specific needs of each child, as appropriate.

-Please, seek further advice if you feel you child with require additional support during the playscheme either to Tom directly 07792014166 or email@example.com.
+Please, seek further advice if you feel your child requires additional support during the playscheme.
+Contact Tom directly on 07792 014166 or email@example.com.

-It is hope that all staff will maintain a high degree of professionalism and that the service we provide will be deliver to a high standard and also parties will receive a high light on communication to make a lasting positive experience.
+It is hoped that all staff will maintain a high degree of professionalism and that the service we provide will be delivered to a high standard.
+It is also hoped parties will communicate with us to make a lasting positive experience for all involved.

-However, if you feel that we are not performing to a high standard, in the first instance please see a member of the team to see if the situation can be resolved.
+However, if you feel we are not performing to a high standard, in the first instance please speak to a team member to see if the situation can be resolved.

-If the matter is not resolved, then please get in touch with Tom Cockbill: firstname.lastname@example.org or 07792014166, alternatively please call 07799566533.
-If you would like to speak to another Director please inform us of you wish and send an email to email@example.com
+If the matter remains unresolved, please get contact Tom Cockbill: Tom directly on 07792 014166 or firstname.lastname@example.org.
+Alternatively, please call 07799 566533.
+If you would like to speak to another Director please inform us of your wish and send an email to email@example.com

-We aim to respond to you complaint within 3 working days, if not you will be informed of and alternative time frame to deal with you complaints.
+We aim to respond to your complaint within 3 working days.
+If not you will be informed of the alternative time-frame that may be required to deal with your complaints.

-We understand that it is your legal right to contact CSSIW to make a complaint, please can you inform us as we may be able to solve some of the issue locally and then if you are still unhappy with the team or outcome.
+We understand it is your legal right to contact CSSIW to make a complaint.
+However, we ask you to please inform us first, as we may be able to resolve the issue locally.

-- Tell us face to face by visiting one of our regional offices,
+- Tell CCSIW face to face by visiting one of our regional offices,

 - Phone us: 0300 7900 126 (press 1 for North Wales Office)